 Site Leaders are at the core of the Alternative Break program.
 If the AB program were the frame of the car, you'd be the driver!

-Site Leaders are responsible for the organization, coordination, recruitment, communication, and facilitation of all aspects of the Alternative Break trip experience for which they are leading for a group of 8-12 student participants.
+Site Leaders are responsible for the organization, coordination, recruitment, communication, and facilitation of all aspects of the Alternative Break trip experience for which they are leading a group of 8-12 student participants.

-Be open to learning and stretching leadership “muscles!”
+being open to learning and stretching leadership “muscles!”